Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Toyota Corolla Insurance
+How to Shop for Cheaper Toyota Corolla Insurance

-- Drivers who may need increased levels of liability coverage will pay approximately $440 per year to increase from a 30/60 limit to a 250/500 level
+- Policyholders who may need additional liability coverage will pay an extra $460 per year to raise limits from a minimum limit to a 250/500 level

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.